cilium/cilium/Documentation/cmdref/cilium-health_ping.md

-  -D, --debug                          Enable debug messages -H, --host string                    URI to cilium-health server API -i, --interval uint                  Interval (in seconds) for periodic connectivity probes (default 60) -p, --passive                        Only respond to HTTP health checks
+  -D, --debug                          Enable debug messages -H, --host string                    URI to cilium-health server API -i, --interval uint                  Interval (in seconds) for periodic connectivity probes (default 60)
-      --pidfile string                 Write the PID to the specified file --prometheus-serve-addr string   IP:Port on which to serve prometheus metrics (pass ":Port" to bind on all interfaces, "" is off)
+      --log-driver stringSlice         Logging endpoints to use for example syslog, fluentd --log-opt map                    Log driver options for cilium (default map[]) -p, --passive                        Only respond to HTTP health checks --pidfile string                 Write the PID to the specified file --prometheus-serve-addr string   IP:Port on which to serve prometheus metrics (pass ":Port" to bind on all interfaces, "" is off)